Practical things to keep in mind

 Passport and visa regulations

 Iceland is an associate member of the Schengen Agreement, which exempts travellers from personal border controls between 26 EU countries.
-For residents outside the Schengen area, a valid passport is required for at least three months beyond date of entry.
-For information on passport and visa requirements as well as the Schengen area regulations, visit the website of the Icelandic Directorate of Immigration.
+Residents of a Schengen country travelling to Iceland can stay in the country for 90 days without a visa.
+For residents outside the Schengen area, a valid passport is required for at least three months beyond the date of entry.
+For information on passport and visa requirements as well as the Schengen area regulations, visit the .

 If you are interested in working or studying in Iceland these websites will help you out: